luishsilva/lord-of-the-forms-js/reamde.md

 - [ X ] Email should pass the `isEmailValid` function
 - [ X ] City should be valid according to the `City Information` section below
 - [ X ] You should have a `isCityValid` function located in `validations.ts` that returns true or false depending on the input
-- [ ] Phone number should be 7 characters long, and every characters should be a number 0-9
+- [ X ] Phone number should be 7 characters long, and every characters should be a number 0-9
-- [ ] You should have a `isPhoneValid` function located in `validations.ts` that returns true or false depending on the input
+- [ X ] You should have a `isPhoneValid` function located in `validations.ts` that returns true or false depending on the input

 Phone Number UI

-- [ ] When you store a phone number in state it should NOT have all the `-` characters in what you are storing
+- [ X ] When you store a phone number in state it should NOT have all the `-` characters in what you are storing
 - [ ] Display a phone number with the format `NN-NN-NN-N`
   - use this function in your `ProfileInformation` component to render the correct thing to the screen